saildot4k/Crystal-Chip-R34-v3/readme.txt

         - CC1.X support loading BM from any source without needing multiple FW IE boot order

         - Add support/Custom Firmware for 8MB (64megabit) AT45DB642D-CNC or AT45DB621E chip.
 1056 byte page options
           in seperate branches for now.
-Confirmed working but still testing....

         - PIN lock on advanced functions.